West Virginia

 How to Return the Completed Absentee Ballot:

-• Voters may return absentee ballots to the County Clerk as soon as possible after receiving the ballot.
+- Voters may return absentee ballots to their County Clerk as soon as possible after receiving the ballot.

 By Mail: Mail the completed absentee ballot in the provided envelope to the county clerk’s office.
 The ballot must be mailed and postmarked by Election Day and received by the start of Canvass, five days after Election Day excluding Sunday.